sletz/WAVM/Source/Programs/README.md

 ## faustbench-wavm

-Benckmarking the Faust generated wasm code can be done using the **faustbench-wavm** tool:
+Benchmarking the Faust generated wasm code can be done using the **faustbench-wavm** tool:

-`faustbench-wavm foo.wasm`
+`faustbench-wavm [-emcc] [-run <num>] foo.wasm`

+## impulsewavm

+This **impulsewavm** is designed to be deployed in the Faust2 [impulse-tests](https://github.com/grame-cncm/faust/tree/faust2/tests/impulse-tests) compiler backend test infrastructure.

+`impulsewavm foo.wasm` runs the impulse-test on foo.wasm code.

+All impulse-tests have been validated september the 14th.